 "The Lord your God, who is going before you, will fight for you, as He did for you in Egypt, before your very eyes, and in the wilderness.
 You saw how the Lord your God carried you, as a father carries his son, all the way, until you reached this place" (Deut.
 1:30-31).

-If you want to understand this struggle with bitachon—placing our trust and faith in God—let me tell you a story....
+If you want to understand this struggle—the challenge of bitachon, of trusting in God—let me tell you a story...

 Once a poor man was trudging down a country road, his meager belongings gathered in a raggedy bundle that he carried over his tired shoulders.
 His feet shuffled along the dusty road, his back bowed under the weight of his troubles.Then, in the distance, something gleamed in the waning sunlight.
 A carriage, polished and shining, drawn by two magnificent horses, clattered toward him like a beacon of hope.